-Oadby & Wigston Borough Council is a diverse, thriving and vibrant place - located to the south-east of the city of Leicester and also sharing boundaries with Harborough and Blaby district areas.
+Oadby & Wigston Borough Council is a diverse, thriving and vibrant place - located to the southeast of the city of Leicester and sharing boundaries with Harborough and Blaby district areas.

-There are just under 60,000 residents living in Oadby and Wigston within an area of around nine square miles which is predominantly urban.
+There are just under 58,000 residents living in Oadby and Wigston within an area of around nine square miles which is predominantly urban.
 The Borough consists of three distinct communities, Oadby, Wigston and South Wigston.
 Each of the three areas have very different perceived levels of affluence.
 South Wigston has the highest level of social deprivation and is the least affluent with Oadby having the lowest level of social deprivation and is perceived as the most affluent area.

-As a whole, the Borough is ranked 242nd out of 318, (where one is the most deprived) by the Indices of Deprivation 2020.
+The Borough is ranked 217th out of 316, (where one is the most deprived) by the Indices of Deprivation 2021.

 The ethnic and cultural composition of the Borough is diverse.
-The overall Black and Minority Ethnic (BME) population is 28.4%.
+The overall Black and Minority Ethnic (BME) population is 36.6%.